Electron Transfer, Diabatic Couplings and Vibronic Energy Gaps in a Phase Space Electronic Structure Framework: Different approaches to Vibronic Energies

 \subsubsection{Diabatic Framework}

-For the reason stated above, working in the adiabatic basis is often unstable in practice.
-As an alternative, one often rotates such adiabatic states through an adiabatic-to-diabatic transformation (ADT) in order to promote a globally consistent electronic character.
-Let us denote the adiabatic subspace of electronic states as $S$.
-Applying the ADT is equivalent to generating a new basis of ``diabatic states'' by applying a unitary transformation $U$ on the electronic states at each point in nuclear space:
+As an alternative to the adiabatic BH framework, one often rotates such adiabatic states through an adiabatic-to-diabatic transformation (ADT) in order to promote a globally consistent electronic character. {In order to apply such a diabatic framework, one assumes that one need not include the entire (complete) basis of adiabatic states; for instance, one might assume that one can run calculations within a subset of the lowest 15 electronic states (and ignore all higher electronic states). } Let us denote this privileged adiabatic subspace of electronic states as $S$.
+Applying an ADT is equivalent to generating a new basis of ``diabatic states'' by applying a unitary transformation $U$ on the electronic states at each point in nuclear space:

-In this new diabatic, the the electronic energy Hamiltonian is no longer diagonal:
+In this new diabatic basis, the electronic energy is no longer diagonal: { } {The derivative couplings are also transformed:

-If we restrict ourselves exclusively the subspace $S$, the exact Hamiltonian matrix elements in such a diabatic basis are:

-Note that above, $d_{ij}$ represents the nonadiabatic coupling in the diabatic basis.
-While ideally, one would hope that the transformation in Eq. \ref{eq:diab_rotation} would eliminate such nonadiabatic couplings, it has been shown by Baer\cite{baer_adiabatic-to-diabatic_1975} and Mead and Truhlar\cite{mead-truhlar_diabatic_1982} that that such an ADT does not exist.
-For a comprehensive study of diabatic states, see Ref. \citenum{littlejohn_parallel-transport_2022}.
+} { Above and below, we use a tilde ($\sim$) to denote matrix elements in a diabatic representation.
+The total Hamiltonian matrix elements in the diabatic basis are:} { } {Because Eq. \ref{eq:H_exact_diab} is related to Eq. \ref{eq:BH_vibronic_expanded} by the (unitary) ADT in the subspace $S$, they represent the same Hamiltonian.
+The key difference is that, in the diabatic Born-Huang representation, $\hat{\tilde{V}}$ is no longer a diagonal electronic matrix, and $\hat{\tilde{d}}_{ij}$ represents the nonadiabatic coupling in the diabatic basis as described in Eq \ref{eq:diab_NAC}.
+Ideally, one would hope that the transformation in Eq. \ref{eq:diab_states} would eliminate such nonadiabatic couplings in Eq. \ref{eq:H_exact_diab}.
+Indeed, it has been shown by Baer\cite{baer_adiabatic-to-diabatic_1975} that a criterion must be satisfied for the existence of such an ADT, and Mead and Truhlar\cite{mead-truhlar_diabatic_1982} further showed that this criterion cannot be satisfied in general.
+For a comprehensive study of diabatic states, see Refs. \citenum{littlejohn_parallel-transport_2022,shu_truhlar-diabatic_states-2022}.}